BoltApp/bolt-magento2/Test/Unit/README.md

-## Magento2 Integration tests
+## Magento 2 Integration tests

-Unit test flow is depricated.
+Unit test flow is deprecated.
 We are running all tests - magento unit and magento integration - in magento integration test flow

 ### Run integration tests locally